HanibalEckzahn/roomba-esp8266/README.md

 # Roomba-ESP8266
 Roomba ESP8266
-API to call the ESP to start, Stop, Paus and Home(Dock).
+API to call the ESP to Start, Stop, Pause and go Home(Dock).

 I call him RamboMomo